Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Methods

 \subsection{Data processing}

 The CXDP was cropped to a size of $166 \times 166$ pixels in the detector plane to avoid detector module gaps during data processing.
 Each set of five repeated scans was aligned using a 3D version of a 2D subpixel translation procedure proposed by Guizar-Sicairos \textit{et al.} \cite{Guizar-Sicairos2008}.
 After alignment, the Pearson correlation of the set of repeated CXDPs was greater than 0.99, demonstrating that the crystal and environmental setup remained remarkably stable in the cryostat for most of the measurements.
-If the Pearson correlation of a repeated scan was below 0.99, it was excluded.
 The scans were summed, and the background was determined as the mean value of a fitted histogram of the summed data.
 Before fitting the histogram, values below 1 and those greater than 95\% of the maximum intensity were removed.
 The background of the five summed scans was subtracted from the CXDP and also used as the minimum data threshold to recover the complex electron density in the phase retrieval algorithm.
 Further details can be found in Appendix \ref{appendix:phase_retrieval}.